Overview

 Courses

-The program offers sixteen courses, and each course has been curated to align with the academic degrees and certificates.
+AJ offers several courses that aligned with each academic degrees and certificates.
 Courses are offered in sixteen or eight-week formats, in person or online modalities, and summer options.
 Talk to an academic counselor or one of our expert faculty on staff if you have questions.

 See the complete catalog for Administration of Justice Courses.